-So, if we humans are so good at this cognitive flexibility thing, how can we use it to develop more effective skill acquisition programs?
+So, if we humans are so good at this cognitive flexibility thing, how can we use it to develop more effective learning programs?

 Well, let’s think about the frustration that comes from creating a training scenario, and then finding that the trainees are not able to apply new knowledge skillfully, in real-world situations.
 What happened?